new-black/Assertive/README.md

 ## Limitations

 - Assertive is entirely based on the .NET Expression API which has some limitations in the syntax that it supports.
 Most notable is a lack of support for `await`, `dynamic`, tuple literals and the `?.` operator.
 - For accurate messages on failing tests it's important that the assertions themselves are side-effect free and don't modify state, as Assertive works by evaluating expressions multiple times in case of a failed assertion.
-If the assertion modifies state then that state will modified multiple times.
+If the assertion modifies state then that state will be modified multiple times.